pearmini/genji/docs/features/code-blocks.md

 document.createTextNode("Hello, world!");
 ```

 Code blocks in one page are not independent and can reference each other.
 It can be synchronous or asynchronous, and once its value has changed, the outputs of code blocks reference it will rerender.
-There is no need to range code blocks explicit, because code runs in topological rather than top-down document order.
+There is no need to arrange code blocks explicitly because code runs in topological rather than top-down document order.

 ````md
 ```js eval